Mahmoud Ibrahim, Certified Personal Trainer with a Bachelor's Degree in Athletic Training and Sports Science.

 This method will give you a rough estimation of the amount of calories a given individual needs to maintain their current weight.
 In order to lose weight, calories ingested should be lower than calories spent.
 This can be achieved through their exercising to burn more calories or reduce caloric intake or both.

-Most sports nutritionists and qualified dieticians recommend a daily training diet composed of 60 to 65 percent carbohydrate, 20 to 25 percent fat and I2 to 15% protein.
+Most sports nutritionists and qualified dietitians recommend a daily training diet composed of 60 to 65 percent carbohydrate, 20 to 25 percent fat and 12 to 15% protein.

-One of the best ways to determine the amount of each of these nutrients that a given client needs to eat is to:
+One of the best ways to determine the amount of each of these nutrients that you need to eat is to:

 - Determine daily caloric requirements using the method described above

 - Calculate needs for each nutrient by multiplying the caloric requirement by the appropriate percentages.

 For example, if on a given day you need 3000 calories, here is where these calories should come from:

 - 65% Carb = 3000*0.65 = 1950 Calorie.
 Carb has 4 cal/g so the number of grams of Carb is 1950/4= 487.5 grams.

 - 20% Fat = 3000*0.20= 600 Calorie.
 Fat has 9 cal/g so the number of gram of fat is 600/9= 97 grams.